 DAY 2 – MORNING

-Start the day exploring the Louvre, the world’s best museum!
-Because there is so much to see, we recommend checking out this Louvre Museum guide to prepare for the visit.
 If you are not a fan of museums but still don’t want to miss one of Paris’ most iconic attractions, we tell you how to visit the Louvre in 2 hours or less.

 DAY 2 – AFTERNOON

 After visiting the Louvre, head outdoors for a stroll through the Tuileries Garden.
-While you just can walk down the main lane, perhaps with a quick stop at one of the cafes, we recommend this fun treasure hunt (self-guided) to learn the history of the oldest garden in Paris.
+While you can just walk down the main lane, perhaps with a quick stop at one of the cafés, we recommend this fun treasure hunt (self-guided) to learn the history of the oldest garden in Paris.

-At the other side of the Tuileries Garden, there’s Place de la Concorde, the witness of some of the most terrible chapters of the French Revolution, like the execution of King Louis XVI and Queen Marie-Antoinette.
+On the other side of the Tuileries Garden, there’s Place de la Concorde, the witness of some of the most terrible chapters of the French Revolution, like the execution of King Louis XVI and Queen Marie-Antoinette.
 Don’t miss the Luxor obelisk – the oldest monument in Paris – brought directly from Egypt!

 Now, walk along the Champs Elysées, the most famous avenue in Paris, and enjoy its atmosphere and window shops, perhaps with a short detour to admire the architecture of Grand Palais and Petit Palais from outside and the iconic Alexandre III Bridge.